-Staff, volunteers and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our academy.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Sarah Godbold, Leona Brown, Emma Keeble, Katie Tinkley or Anna Buckley if they have a safeguarding concern about a child in our academy.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-I I

-Nature of conc ern/disclosure
+Nature of concern/disclosure

-Please include where you there, what did the child sa nat you saw, who else was
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

-,

 Time & date of incident:

-Who are you passing this in Name: nformation to?
+Who are you passing this information to?
+Name:

 Position:

-[Ensure that if there is an injury this is recor ded (size and shape) and a body map is

-completed] [Make it clear if you have a raised a concern about a similar issu e previously]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Your signature: Time form completed:
+Your signature: Time form completed: Date:

-Enter your academy name/logo here

-Date: or your addading iy Hairio

-Time form I received by DSL:
+Time form received by DSL:

-Action take n by DSL:
+Action taken by DSL:

-Referred to ?
+Referred to?

-Attendance Lead Police Just One Number Children's Services PSA Early Help Family Focus Other
+Attendance Pol Other Lead lice Just One Number CADS PSA Community/Partner

+Other

-Date: Tim ie:
+Date: Tin ne:

-Parents info ormed?
-Ye s / No (If No, s tate reason)
+Parents informe ed?
+Yes / No (If No, s state reason)

-Feedback (given to?
+Feedback given ı to...?

-Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. Academy to instigate a Family Support Process, assessment by CAD
+Pastoral team Further Action A e.g. Academy to in Child ss ment Plan , a Person who record

-Full name: DSL Signat Date: ture:
+Full name: DSL Signature: Date: